-Can I be asked to work during the Easter Holidays?
+Can I be asked to work during school holidays or on bank holidays?

-In a fast changing situation there are suggestions that some schools may require some staff to work during the Easter holiday.
+Some schools may decide to open for the children of key workers during school holidays and/or on bank holidays.
 For staff who are paid full-year then you can be asked to work during the holidays (there are different considerations for staff who are employed on teacher’s terms and conditions).
 Employers should be reasonable and take into account childcare or other genuine cases which would mean you cannot come in to work.

 If you are only paid term-time, then you are unlikely to have a contractual obligation to work during school holidays.
 If you volunteer to work, you should be paid additional hours.